dns-violations/dnsflagday/2020/index.md

 FAQ
 ===

-- Q: Is DNS over UDP dead?

-  A: No, DNS over UDP will still be the main means of transportation as it
-     is massively scalable, very resource-efficient and fault-tolerant.

 - Q: TL;DR [RFC 7766](https://tools.ietf.org/html/rfc7766)

   A: DNS **MUST** work over TCP!

+- Q: Is DNS over UDP dead?

+  A: No, DNS over UDP will still be the primary mode of transmission, as it
+     is massively scalable, very resource-efficient, and fault-tolerant.

 - Q: Will everything break on date-to-be-decided 2020?

-  A: Certainly not everything!
-Only a small percentage of sites is affected,
+  A: No!
+Only a small percentage of sites will be affected.
+On the
-     and this number is shrinking as operators work on fixing their systems.
-     On the date that will be announced major DNS resolver operators will stop tolerating misbehavior which breaks published standards, so this change will not affect sites which follows published standards.
-     Also, on the announced date software vendors will change behavior _**in new software releases**_, so this change will also slowly affect others who operate their own DNS resolvers.
+     date to be announced, software vendors will change their default behavior in new software releases so that the default message size used over UDP will be 1232 bytes.
+As these new releases are deployed, sites that return DNS responses larger than 1232 bytes, but which cannot answer DNS queries via TCP, may fail to resolve.
+     Note that these sites are already unreliable today.

 - Q: Why is TCP support so important?